 Producing and purchasing locally grown foods supports the CDA's commitment to sustainability by strengthening the local economy and job market, providing a unique learning opportunity for travelers, and reducing urban sprawl, traffic congestion, habitat loss, and pollution from the transportation of produce.

 The benefits of year-round cultivation and higher production yield per square foot (with no weed pulling!) provide O’Hare’s restaurants with fresh produce for use in meals prepared for passengers each day.
 Some of the locations that directly benefit from our garden include:

 Click here to see all of O’Hare’s dining options.

-Once cleared through security, passengers can refill their water bottles at designated filtered water bottle refill stations.
+Once cleared through security, passengers can refill their water bottles at designated water refill stations.
 This allows passengers to refill their bottles that had to be emptied prior to entering security, providing a convenient way to stay hydrated.
-Each water bottle refill station fills over 100,000 bottles per year and helps the CDA reduce landfill bound waste and the frequency of waste pickups.
+Each water refill station fills over 100,000 bottles per year and helps the CDA reduce landfill bound waste and the frequency of waste pickups.